Voiced labiodental plosive

-The voiced labiodental plosive is not known to be phonemic in any language.
+A voiced labiodental plosive is not known to be phonemic in any language.
 However, it does occur allophonically:

 In the Austronesian language Sika, this sound occurs as an allophone of the labiodental flap in careful pronunciation.

 The XiNkuna dialect of Tsonga has affricates, [p̪͡f] (voiceless labiodental affricate) and [b̪͡v] (voiced labiodental affricate).

 Features

-Features of the "voiced labiodental stop":
+Features of a "voiced labiodental stop":